laminlabs/lamin-blog/docs/1000genomes.md

 </div>

-An approach that gains popularity in addressing Iceberg's limitations is **DuckLake**,[^ducklake-format][^ducklake-v1] developed by the DuckDB team.
+An increasingly popular approach to addressing Iceberg's limitations is **DuckLake**,[^ducklake-format][^ducklake-v1] developed by the DuckDB team.
 Rather than storing metadata in files, DuckLake keeps all metadata in a relational database, leaving only parquet files in storage.
 This gives it cheap writes that can be more frequent, transactions with true concurrent writer support, automatic maintenance via the database's native mechanisms, and native multi-table transactions — all things that are difficult or impossible with Iceberg's file-based metadata.

-Unlike Iceberg and DuckLake, **LaminDB** goes beyond tables and supports datasets across any storage format - parquet, AnnData, HDF5, zarr, VCF, ….
+Unlike Iceberg and DuckLake, **LaminDB** goes beyond tables, supporting datasets across any storage format — Parquet, AnnData, HDF5, Zarr, VCF, and more.
 The user can manage anything from blobs in a data lake to structured datasets with multiple components based on a single schema concept.
 LaminDB shares DuckLake's architectural design — a relational database for metadata and storage for data — and natively provides data lineage (**Table 1**).

 While Iceberg & DuckLake are based on the parquet format, and LaminDB is format-agnostic, **LanceDB** manages datasets in the Lance format, a columnar format inspired by parquet that's optimized for arrays.[^lancedb-format] To use LanceDB, you need to convert your data into the Lance format.
 While LanceDB fits the lakehouse architecture, non-lakehouse architectures for managing array-like data exist, too, in particular, `arraylake` & `tensorstore` for `.zarr` arrays, and `tiledb` for `.tiledb` arrays.[^tiledb] These non-lakehouse technologies are out of scope for this post given the established query engines don't apply to them.